ucb-cyarp/BerkeleySharedMemoryFIFO/README.md

 This library provides a shared memory implementation of a FIFO.
 Its operation is similar to that of POSIX pipes.

+This code requires linking with `-pthreads -lrt` and compiling/linking with `--std=C11` or higher.

 ## License
-This code is currently availible under 3 different licencing terms:
+This code is availible under the BSD License.
- - BSD 3 Clause
- - GPL
- - LGPL

-The user is free to select the licence which best suits their use case.